 Candy from a Stranger

 We have left this page visible as a tribute to the late Daryl Buckner.
-However, this book is no longer available.
+However, this book is no longer available from us.

 Child abduction told by the father, but has he gone insane?